devopsdays/devopsdays-web/README.md

 This is by no means complete, but a couple things to know:

-1. Create a data file for your event in `data/events`, for example, `data/events/chicago2015.toml`.
+1. Create a data file for your event in `data/events`, for example, `data/events/2015chicago.yml`.
 Note that the name of the file can NOT include special characters, such as a dash.
+It should follow the format of `yyyycity.yml`.
+It is highly recommended to just duplicate one from another event.
 2. Generate the pages for your event, in the following manner for each page. `hugo new events/2016-kiel/welcome.md --kind=event`
 3. The `welcome.md` file needs to have a field added to its frontmatter for the alias, i.e., `aliases = ["/events/2015-chicago"]`
+4. Sponsors each need a file in the data directory, as such: `data/sponsors/chef.yml`.
+If there is an existing sponsor and you can use it, you do not need to create the data file (or the image).
+If your information is different, please create a new file, such as `data/sponsors/2015chicagochef.yml`.
+Again, no special characters in the filename, please.
+5. Put the images for your sponsors in the `/static/img/sponsors` directory.
+They need to be PNG files and named exactly after the name of the sponsor in your event file (and the corresponding sponsor data file), i.e., `/static/img/sponsors/chef.png`.